-As a provider of an occupational pension scheme, we are also obliged to satisfy the requirements of the Occupational Pension Schemes (Disclosure of information) Regulations and other legislation, for example the Pensions Act 2004.
+As a provider of an occupational pension scheme, we're also obliged to satisfy the requirements of the Occupational Pension Schemes (Disclosure of information) Regulations and other legislation, for example the Pensions Act 2004.
 The disclosure requirements are prescriptive, concentrating on time-scales rather than quality.
 A summary of our expected time-scales for meeting the various disclosure of information requirements is set out in the section on performance measurement of this document, alongside those defined by the Disclosure Regulations.

-Communication will always be in accordance with the provisions of Data Protection legislation.
+Communication will always be in accordance with the provisions of General Data Protection Regulation (GDPR).